SOC 2

 5. Privacy (Optional)

-The Privacy criterion focuses on how your company collects, uses, keeps, shares, and gets rid of personal data.
+The Privacy criterion focuses on how your company collects, uses, stores, shares, and disposes of personal data.

 Privacy Compliance Areas